ttm/ml-net-gui/README.md

 You'll probably use three terminals to monitor each of these components.
 Suggestion: use Byobu, specially if the server is kept in a remote machine or should be persistent.

+### provenance
+This repo steams from three repos, which will be refactored and/or split in other repos:
+- git@gitlab.com:renato.fabbri/nettext-server.git
+- git@gitlab.com:renato.fabbri/nettext-pyserver.git
+- git@github.com:ttm/netText.git

 ### contact
 Send me a message, open an issue in this repo,